decred/politeia/politeiawww/api/v1/api.md

 # v1

 This document describes the REST API provided by a `politeiawww` server.
 The `politeiawww` server is the web server backend and it interacts with a JSON REST API.
+This document also describes websockets for server side notifications.
 It does not render HTML.

 **Methods**